jhpyle/docassemble/_docs/config.md

 defined, users will be directed to the demonstration interview, `docassemble.base:data/questions/default-interview.yml`.

+## <a name="log format"></a>Log format

+Log messages written to the log files will by default contain the IP address, interview file, session ID, and user e-mail address, in addition to the log message itself.

+The format of the log message is determined by the `log format`, the default value of which is:

+{% highlight yaml %}
+log format: docassemble: ip=%(clientip)s i=%(yamlfile)s uid=%(session)s user=%(user)s %(message)s
+{% endhighlight %}

+If you would like to shorten the log messages, you could change it to something like:

+{% highlight yaml %}
+log format: docassemble: i=%(yamlfile)s %(message)s
+{% endhighlight %}

 ## <a name="flask log"></a><a name="celery flask log"></a>Flask log file location

 **docassemble** uses the [Flask] web framework.
 The `flask log` and